Liturgical-Calendar/liturgy-components-js/README.md

 By far the easiest way to use ES Modules in the browser is by importing from a CDN rather than pulling in locally via `yarn`, `npm`, or `pnpm`.

+## Storybook

+To showcase usage of the components, a storybook is included.
+Before launching storybook, an instance of the Liturgical Calendar API must be running locally at http://localhost:8000.
+You can then launch the storybook by running `yarn storybook` (after having installed dependencies with `yarn install`), this will launch the storybook at a random free port  at http://localhost:{PORT}.
+If you would like to launch storybook on a specific port, you can pass in a port number as a parameter to the `yarn storybook` command, e.g.: `yarn storybook --port 6006`.

+If you have a running instance of the Liturgical Calendar API on a port other than 8000, you can set the environment variable `STORYBOOK_API_PORT` to the port of your local API instance, e.g.: `STORYBOOK_API_PORT=8092 yarn storybook`.
+An `.env.example` file is included to assist with this, just copy to `.env` and set the value of `STORYBOOK_API_PORT` to the port of your local API instance, and the environment variable will be automatically picked up by storybook from the `.env` file.

+To simplify getting a running instance of the Liturgical Calendar API on your local machine, you can use a docker container.
+This way you don't have to worry about setting up PHP with the required packages, composer installing the API, and launching the API with the required environment variables.
+Just simply build the docker image from the provided [Dockerfile](https://github.com/Liturgical-Calendar/LiturgicalCalendarAPI/blob/development/Dockerfile) in the Liturgical Calendar API repository.
+To simplify this even further, you can use the provided [docker-compose.yml](https://github.com/Liturgical-Calendar/liturgy-components-js/blob/main/docker-compose.yml) file to launch both the Liturgical Calendar API and the Liturgical Calendar Components storybook in one command: `docker compose up -d`.

+If you would like to customize the port that the API will be running on, or the port that storybook will be running on, you would again use a `.env` file in the same folder as the `docker-compose.yml` file, and set the value of `STORYBOOK_API_PORT` to the port that you want the API to run on before issuing `docker compose up -d` (note that in this case, you would also have to mount the `.env` file into the container, otherwise storybook will not see the environment variable, see the comments in [docker-compose.yml](https://github.com/Liturgical-Calendar/liturgy-components-js/blob/main/docker-compose.yml)).
+Note that both images built will be about 1.09GB and 657MB respectively, for a total of 1.76GB.

 ## Components

 The Liturgical Calendar Components library `index.js` exports the following components and enums: